lastemp/jpm_okoa_rent_restful/README.md

 # jpm_okoa_rent_restful

-This RESTful Actix Web API system illustrates how to intergrate with [AfricasTalking USSD Gateway API](https://developers.africastalking.com/) and exchange messages.
+This RESTful Actix Web API is a USSD system accessed by clients through their phones to request an advance for rent or mortgage payments.
-It is a USSD system accessed by clients through their phones to request an advance for rent or mortgage payments.
+The system intergrates with [AfricasTalking USSD Gateway API](https://developers.africastalking.com/) and exchange messages.

 The RESTful Actix Web API has below listed dependencies:
 - [Actix Web](https://github.com/actix/actix-web) web framework for Rust